 • URLs should always be double-checked.
 One of the easiest ways to spot a phishing attempt is by checking the URL you’re currently clicking or visiting.
 Are there any strange spelling errors?
 Do you perceive a subdomain that doesn’t match what you intended to visit?
 You might also notice subtle design differences; for example, the company’s logo may be slightly misplaced, or the color scheme appears slightly “off.”

-Phishing and Third-Party Vendors
+Preventing Phishing Attacks for Third-Party Vendors

 You could have a fantastic cybersecurity strategy in place for your own operation, but how confident are you about the cybersecurity of your third-party vendors?
 How vulnerable are your suppliers to phishing attacks?
 Since your suppliers may be accessing, storing or processing your data, a phishing attack on their employees might put you in risk of a breach as well.